-2. Civic Suite Hire Subject Detail Delegated by: Delegated to: Fees & [Head of Leisure To set charges in respect of the Executive Civic Suite and to vary fees and and Cultural Charges Committee charges set by the Council, in Services] response to commercial following consultation with considerations, in the light of experience of the new charges.
-[Chief Executive] Executive Bookings Subject to the agreed policies of the [Head of Leisure Council, to accept bookings of the Committee and Cultural Town Hall Civic Suite.
+2. Civic Suite Hire/ Subject Detail Delegated by: Delegated to: Fees & To set charges in respect of the Executive [Head of Leisure Civic Suite and to vary fees and Committee and Cultural Charges charges set by the Council, in Services] response to commercial following considerations, in the light of consultation with experience of the new charges.
+[Chief Executive] Subject to the agreed policies of the [Head of Leisure Bookings Executive Council, to accept bookings of the Committee and Cultural Town Hall Civic Suite.
 Services] following consultation with [relevant Portfolio Holder] Concessionary To agree requests for concessionary Executive [Head of Leisure Use use of the Civic Suite.
-Committee & Cultural Services] and his/her authorised Managers, following consultation with [relevant Portfolio Holder].
+Committee & Cultural Services1 and his/her authorised Managers, following consultation with [relevant Portfolio Holder].